Norwegian armed forces in exile: Army

 Unlike the navy and air force, the army was not able to easily escape, and almost all remained in Norway after the German invasion.
 Some of these men would form part of the Norwegian resistance forces during the rest of the war until Norway regained freedom in May 1945.

 Norwegian soldiers in the United Kingdom formed units including the Norwegian Independent Company 1, and 5 Troop of the No. 10 (Inter-Allied) Commando.
 During the years in exile in Britain the bulk of the Norwegian Army consisted of a brigade in Dumfries, and smaller units stationed in Iceland, Jan Mayen, Svalbard and South Georgia.
 Some units were sent to take part in the liberation of Finnmark.

 Navy

-The forces that had escaped to the United Kingdom were slowly built up over the next few years.
-On D-Day (6 June 1944), the Royal Norwegian Navy attached to the invasion of Normandy numbered ten ships and 1,000 sailors.

-During the war the RNoN operated 118 ships; by the end of the war it had 58 ships and 7,500 men in service.
+The navy was the largest of the three Norwegian armed services that had evacuated to Britain.
+A new naval headquarters was established in London in June 1940, and with the approval and support of the British government and navy, the Norwegian navy set to work repairing and re-equipping their ships, with the goal of remaining an effective force of resistance against Germany.